Minituff/nautical-backup/docs/advanced/nfs-share.md

 ## Connect to an NFS Share On Container Host (Linux)

+1. Install nfs util
+    ```bash
+    apt install nfs-common
+    ```
 1. Create the NFS destination directories.
     ```bash
     # Create mount point (1)
     mkdir -p /mnt/nfs/docker_backups

+    # Assign user permissions (2)
+    chown /mnt/nfs/docker_backups james:james
     ```

     1. The destination directories must exist before a mount can be created
+    2. The folder must be owned by the user permitted in the share

+!!! warning "If you're on a Proxmox LXC, this is more complicated"
+    This is easier if you're using a Virtual Machine, but if you insist on using an LXC, check out [these](https://forum.proxmox.com/threads/tutorial-mounting-nfs-share-to-an-unprivileged-lxc.138506/) instructions.

 2. Setup NFS mount points:
     ```bash